 The alternatives HiSET & TASC

-On top of the new GED exam, Californians can also take two other nationally available high school equivalency examinations, the HiSET and TASC.
+On top of the GED exam, Californians can also take two other nationally available high school equivalency examinations, the HiSET and TASC.
 These alternatives are more affordable than the GED exam, are available as well in a paper-based version, and include five tests as the section Literacy is cut up in a reading and a writing test.
 Please get in touch with a test center near you, because testing centers have the freedom to decide which provider(s) they will use, so take care.
 Applicants who successfully accomplish the test will be given the California High School Equivalency Certificate.

 GED passing score

 One GED test at a time

 The GED exam includes four separate tests on the subject areas of Literacy, Math, Science and Social studies.
 You have the liberty to take one or more sub-tests whenever you feel ready to do so, and your scores count for two years from your initial registration.
 The TASC and HiSET subtests may, if wished, also be dealt with separately.